Singapore designers tell us their fave 2019 trends and what to look out for in the new decade…

-On the fashion front, you bet our wardrobes are ready.
+On the fashion front, you bet our wardrobes are ready for 2020 fashion trends.
 From athleisure to eco-minded creations, the past year has supplied us with no lack of sartorial finds.
 What will the next decade have in store?
 Local designers tell all…

 Read on for honest opinions of designers Anseina and Erlyn from pattern-packed (inspired by local sights, no less) womenswear makers Ans.Ein; Kenny and Andrew from men’s street goth haven Depression; and Keng How from precision tailored menswear essentials label biro.

 2019 in (fashion) review: Which trends had your vote?

 Anseina & Erlyn: Statement earrings are a small addition that can really change up your look, while the right prints on a dress can make even a simple piece special.

 Keng How: Scarves – an easy everyday accessory to dress up basic menswear outfits.

 Anseina & Erlyn: Loose silhouettes that are comfy to wear.

 Kenny & Andrew: Sportswear, with retro details.